syvwlch/Printable-Clock-Project/Readme.txt

 In particular, Thingiverse users rustedrobot, emmet, ssd, barrychuck and MakerBlock have been invaluable, providing detailed feedback and insight on the various prototypes they printed out.

 UPDATE: TheRuttmeister's print of TestJig #2 has passed all four tests.
 Looks like we have a working, printable escapement design.
 Major milestone passed!

+UPDATE: rustedrobot's print of TestJig #2 has also passed the tests, after some manual post-processing, and we have video: http://www.prototribe.net/vidplay/testjig2.html